haniii88/new-things-every-day-79/README.md

-/* New Things Every Day — Day 79 */
+/* New Things Every Day — Da 79 */
 /* Generates a daily activity log with a calculated metric */

 function dailyLog79() {